 How to fail this?
 Everyone has “administrator” rights on computers and devices.

 CMMC AC.1.003 – Don’t share your neighbor’s network

 Requirement text: “Verify and control/limit connections to and use of external information systems.”

 How to pass?
 Keep your company network and computers separated from other businesses or the home network.
 Have your own internet router and don’t let other companies share it.
 Only use company computers for working on Federal contracts, never home computers, and never public computers.

 How to fail?
 Sharing a WI-FI network with another business in the same building, so that their computers can communicate with your computers.
 If someone was network savvy, they could use this to eavesdrop on your internet browsing, or try to hack your computer directly.
 Using a personal laptop or tablet to work on a Federal contract.
 This puts sensitive information onto a device that isn’t secure.

 How to pass?
-If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that sharing is not enabled and your account has a good password.
+If you use cloud storage like Dropbox, OneDrive, and Google Drive, make sure that anonymous access (no password required) is not enabled and your account has a good password.
 Tell your employees not to share their cloud documents with anyone outside of the contract.
+Have a procedure and an assigned person who has to review content before it is posted on your websites.
 Don’t post sensitive information onto public websites or public media.